 Communication allows the person with ME/CFS to have a bigger life even with the illness.

 A restful head and the ability to ask for what they need increases their chances of having a life which gives them sufficient rest to have a chance to heal.

 In addition, your compassion, friendship, love and support may well bring them emotional healing.

 If you are the family member or friend of someone with severe Chronic Fatigue Syndrome, thank you so much for all you are doing.

 I have written a number of articles on speech issues experienced by

 someone with ME/CFS.
 They are all likely to be relevant to helping

 someone with understanding words.
-Go here for the full list.
+Click on that link for the full list.